Browse by Medical Category

 The common components include weekly didactic courses, monthly and quarterly seminars and national meetings that are attended by all the fellows.
 The goal is to provide a broad, common understanding of informatics regardless of individual interests.

-There are thirteen faculty members in the fellowship program.
-All hold academic positions at Harvard Medical School and/or the Harvard-MIT Division of Health Sciences and Technology (HST), run their own independent research and/or clinical operations and publish extensively.
+All faculty hold clinical positions at the Massachusetts General Hospital, the Brigham and Women's Hospital or other Partners Healthcare facilities.
+They hold academic positions at Harvard Medical School and/or the Harvard-MIT Division of Health Sciences and Technology (HST), run their own independent research and/or clinical operations and publish extensively.

-Interested applicants should send a completed CAP standardized fellowship application, an up-to-date CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, and three letters of reference (including one from their residency program director or department chief) to:
+Interested applicants should send a completed CAP standardized fellowship application, an up-to-date CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, their interest in the two year or blended two year options, three letters of reference (including one from their residency program director or department chief) to:

-Program Director John Gilbertson, MD Director, Pathology Informatics Fellowship Program Massachusetts General Hospital 55 Fruit Street, Warren 219 Boston, MA 02114Email: firstname.lastname@example.org Phone: 617.643.2017
+Program Director John Gilbertson, MD Pathology Informatics Fellowship Program Massachusetts General Hospital 55 Fruit Street, Mail stop: GRJ235 Boston, MA 02114Email: email@example.com Phone: 617.643.7914

 Back to Top